PawseySC/singularity-containers/_episodes/33-gpu-gromacs.md

 ### Run a molecular dynamics simulation on a GPU with containers

-For our example we are going to use Gromacs, a quite popular molecular dynamics package, among the ones that have been optimised to run on GPUs through Nvidia containers.
+For our example we are going to use Gromacs, a quite popular molecular dynamics package, among the ones that have been optimised to run on GPUs using containers.
+Also, example scripts will assume the use of Nvidia GPUs.

 First, let us cd into `demos/gromacs` and download the container image `nvcr.io/hpc/gromacs:2018.2`: